 Issues Impact rating Description Socio-political Red tape and tax burden medium Ease of paying taxes is improving but the investor will still face high tax burden and red tape.
-Political instability low Even though it is considered as a relatively stable country in the west African region, the risk of political instability remains.
+Political instability low Even considered as a relatively stable country in the west African region, the risk of political instability remains.
 Macro-economics Utility Costs high Utility costs are generally high and businesses are affected by recurrent electricity shortage.
-The frequent use of fuel generators has major cost implications.
+The frequent use of fuel generator is highly reducing the profitability.
 Investment in solar panel has partly helped some companies to overcome the problem.
 Access to bank loans medium Bank loans in The Gambia are hard to obtain and interest rates are often too high to be a feasible option for businesses Increasing wages low The Gambia is currently in a position to use low labour costs as a major pull in attracting foreign investment.
 However, Increasing success will inevitably push up these costs and businesses need to be certain that increasing costs can be covered.
-Infrastructure Poor road infrastructure low Many of the country's roads are in poor condition making travel throughout the country difficult and even impossible at times.
+Infrastructure Poor ro Poor road infrastructure low Many of the country's roads are in poor condition making travel throughout the country difficult and even impossible at times.
+Poor landing sites facilities low Landing sites lack modern facilities (cold storage rooms, ice plants) and access to them are often difficult.
+However works are ongoing to improve the situation.
 Environment Water pollution medium Aquaculture: there is significant potential for a product differentiation strategy for shrimps (antibiotics-free shrimp), with a focus on high-value niche markets (e.g. gourmet restaurants in Europe, USA).
 Consequently, the siting of operations is highly important, which must be chosen with due care to take potential environmental pollution into account.
 Natural environment protection low Pressure from environmentalists on fish farming activities might become a risk, especially if the activity is carried out in a sensitive zone: potential future animal reserve, natural park, touristic zone